tete1030/openwrt-fastbuild-actions/README.md

 ### Remake your `docker-build-inc` builder or `docker-build-package` builder 重建编译环境

-If the builder `docker-build-inc` or `docker-build-package` falls into some wrong state, you can remake them by
+Because the `docker-build-inc` builder and `docker-build-package` builder are reusing previous building state, the builder image may grow larger and larger.
+The builder itself may fall into some wrong state.
+If so, you can remake them from the base builder.

 1. Use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mark the latest base builder as the builder used for incremental building. (`Type`: `docker-build-inc` or `docker-build-package`, `Payload`: `{"use_latest": true}`)
 2. Wait for `docker-build-inc` or `docker-build-package` to finish
 3. Collect your files in the `docker-build-inc` or `docker-build-package` job's `Artifacts` menu

+### Building options

 ## Details